 D21.
-The site has been planned and designed to avoid the natural features on the site, including mature trees along the west property boundary.
+The site has been planned and designed to avoid the natural features on the site, including a mature tree grove.
+The project proposes to fill the existing on-site wetland and is required to submit a copy of the DSL removal-fill permit for filling the wetland with the Public Works Permit.
+Prior to final completeness of the Public Works Permit, the applicant is required to submit documentation that all conditions of the DSL removal-fill permit have been met.
+The wetland is not deemed locally significant or found within the Significant Resource Overlay Zone (SROZ).
+The applicant has included the SROZ Verification Report in Exhibit B1 (Appendix D).
 Grading, filling, and excavating will be conducted in accordance with the Uniform Building Code.
-The site will be protected with erosion control measures and the mature trees to be retained will be protected with fencing to avoid damage.
+The site will be protected with erosion control measures and the mature trees to be retained will be protected with fencing to avoid damage to vegetation or root zones.
 The removal of trees is necessary for site development, but replacement trees will be planted per the provisions of this code.